lkorsman/personal_website/README.md

 # README

-[Upskill](http://upskillcourses.com) Software-as-a-Service Ruby on Rails app
+Ruby on Rails app displaying information about me.